Cimpress-MCP/vagrant-orchestrate/README.md

 For a full list of init options, run `vagrant orchestrate init --help`

 ### Pushing changes
-Go ahead and push changes to your managed servers, one at a time.
-Support for parallel deployments is planned.
+Go ahead and push changes to your managed servers, in serial by default.

     $ vagrant orchestrate push

-The push command is currently limited by convention to vagrant machines that start with the "managed-" prefix.
-So if you have other, local machines defined in the Vagrantfile, `vagrant orchestrate push` will not operate on those, but be cautioned that `vagrant up`, `provision` and `destroy` will by default.
+The push command is currently limited by convention to vagrant machines that use the `:managed` provider.
+So if you have other, local machines defined in the Vagrantfile, `vagrant orchestrate push` will not operate on those.

+#### Parallel
+You can push changes to all of your servers in parallel with

+    $ vagrant orchestrate push --parallel

 You can run vagrant with increased verbosity if you run into problems